pkElectronics/ZeroPointModule/README.md

 # Special thanks

-Many thanks to my beta-testers, [meteyou](https://github.com/meteyou), linky007 and florian This project is (partially) sponsored by [JLCPCB](https://jlcpcb.com/).
+Many thanks to my betatesters, [meteyou](https://github.com/meteyou), linky007 and florian This project is (partially) sponsored by [JLCPCB](https://jlcpcb.com/).